Humidity: definition, causes and effects

 • An unhealthy environment

-How do I detect and measure humidity?
+How to detect and measure humidity?

 • Humidity meter or professional humidity tester